Private sector development: Business development services

 This approach seeks to build markets in services that improve the performance of individual enterprises.
 Some of the most important BDS markets are in training, consultancy, marketing, market information, information technology and technology transfer.
 For many within the development community, donors should ideally not undertake BDS directly; instead they should facilitate commercial BDS providers to be self-sustaining, through the improvement of their techniques and the sourcing of new clients.
 BDS markets can be sustainable where providers recover their costs via the fees they charge for services.

 However, business development services are also found in developed countries where the argument advanced is that the market for business development fails and therefore the government should enable this market.
 Developed countries experience suggests that fees for publicly supported advice was a policy that did not work.
 In fact, the evidence suggests that subsidised intensive work with relatively few business clients works well, which suggests the requirement for DBS to be self-financing is too onerous.

 Market Systems Development

 The Market Systems Development (MSD) approach, also known as M4P, aims to understand how poor people interact with market systems, and how these systems can be changed to improve their lives.
 It aims for large-scale, sustainable impact by focusing on overall markets, rather than targeting individual actors within that market.
 In this sense, an MSD programme may incorporate various elements of value chain development, BDS and/or business environment reform.
-Donors that have pioneered the MSD approach include the UK's Department for International Development (DFID), Australian Government's Department of Foreign Affairs and Trade (DFAT), the Swedish International Development and Cooperation Agency (Sida) and the Swiss Agency for Development and Cooperation (SDC).
+Donors that have pioneered the MSD approach include the UK's Department for International Development (DFID), Australian Government's Department of Foreign Affairs and Trade (DFAT), the Swedish International Development Cooperation Agency (Sida) and the Swiss Agency for Development and Cooperation (SDC).
 The BEAM Exchange is a leading source of information about the MSD approach.